 Each of these factors may increase or decrease your premiums, regardless of your age.
 For example, a new sports car will cost more to insure than a five-year-old Honda Civic.
-If you live in a neighborhood prone to car theft and vandalism, you’ll pay higher rates than drivers in safer areas of town.
+If you live in a neighborhood prone to car theft and vandalism, you will pay higher rates than drivers who live in safer areas.

-Most state insurance codes allow carriers to use your credit history has a premium rating factor.
+Most state insurance regulations allow auto insurers to use your credit history as a premium rating factor.
 If you have poor credit, you can expect to pay a higher insurance rate.
-If you live behind the wheel, you pay more for auto insurance than your friend who only drives a few miles per day.
+If you live behind the wheel and drive extensively, you pay more for auto insurance than your friend who only drives a few miles per day.

 So does your insurance go down at 25?
 It depends.
-Drive safe, avoid accidents, maintain a good credit score and forego a fancy sports car, and you should enjoy an insurance drop at 25.
+Drive safe, avoid accidents, maintain a good credit score and forgo a fancy sports car, you should experience an insurance rate drop at age 25.